nextflow-io/patterns/README.md

 #### 4. Read FASTA files

-Basic example showing how to read a multi FASTA file, splitting it into chunks containing 10 sequences by using the `splitFasta` operator.
+Basic example showing how to read a multi FASTA file, splitting it into chunks containing 10 sequences.

 Run the example with this command: